qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 These things also have VMs:

 - Font standard TrueType has its own VM and bytecode format.
 [See also](https://learn.microsoft.com/en-us/typography/opentype/spec/tt_instructions)
 - PDF allows embedding JavaScript.
+(PDF also can embed TrueType which runs TrueType VM)
 - UEFI has a byte code format and VM.
 [See also](https://uefi.org/specs/UEFI/2.10/22_EFI_Byte_Code_Virtual_Machine.html)
 - SIM cards runs Java.
-- MySQL supports JS stroed procedure.
+- MySQL supports JS stored procedure.
 [See also](https://blogs.oracle.com/mysql/post/introducing-javascript-support-in-mysql)
 - Related: Modern CPUs often have a [microcode](https://en.wikipedia.org/wiki/Microcode) system.
 The microcode supports conditional jumping and can access things like register and memory bus.
 It's a "small CPU within CPU".

 ### Within-website sub-sandboxing